rackerlabs/support-how-to/content/rackspace-intelligence/create-custom-intelligence-dashboards.md

    - **Open Alerts Shows a list of alerts that are open right now and need to be addressed urgently**.
    - **All Alerts (Last 7 Days) Shows a list of all alerts that triggered in the last 7 days**

-3. After you have selected the type of alerts you want the widget to show, click **Preview**.
+3. Click **Preview**.
 A preview of the widget appears under the selection table.
-4. Enter a name for your widget.
+4. Enter a name for the widget.
-5. Select either **Add Graph** to add the widget to your custom dashboard, or **Add and View Graph** to immediately view your created widget on the custom dashboard.
+5. To add the alert to the custom dashboard, click **Add Alert**.
+To add the alert to and immediately view it on the custom dashboard, click **Add and View Alert**.

 ### Access and edit a custom dashboard

-After you have created your custom dashboard, you can access your dashboard using the following instructions:
+After you have created a custom dashboard, you can access and edit the dashboard as follows:

-1. In the Cloud Control Panel, click **Servers** and select **Rackspace Intelligence** from the drop-down menu.
+1. In the Cloud Control Panel, select **Servers** > **Rackspace Intelligence**.
-2. From the Rackspace Intelligence page, click **Dashboard**.
+2. At the top of the Rackspace Intelligence page, click **Dashboard**.
-3. On the dashboard page, select **Custom**.
+3. On the dashboard page, click **Custom**.
-4. Select the custom dashboard you want to view in the drop-down menu.
+4. Select the custom dashboard you want to view from the drop-down menu.

-You can make changes to a custom dashboard by clicking the **Actions** button at the top right corner of the screen.
-You can make the following changes to your dashboard:
+5. If you want to change to a custom dashboard, click the **Actions** button at the top-right corner of the screen and select one of the following options:

   - **Rename dashboard**: Change the name of the dashboard.
-- **Add Widgets to Dashboard**: Add a new performance graph or monitoring alert you the dashboard.
+  - **Add Widgets to Dashboard**: Add a new performance graph or monitoring alert to the dashboard.
   - **Delete Dashboard**: Deletes the selected dashboard.
-There is no way to recover a dashboard after it is deleted.
+You can't recover a dashboard after it is deleted.
   - **Delete Dashboard's Widgets**: Deletes a widget from your custom dashboard.

 ### Export a graph as a CSV file

-You can export any individual graph inside the widget of you custom dashboard as a CSV file.
+You can export any individual graph inside the widget of a custom dashboard as a CSV file.
 The CSV file contains the exact times and metrics visualized by the graph, allowing for a more comprehensive analysis of your infrastructure.

-1. Click the gear icon on the right hand corner of the graph you wish to export.
+In the top-right corner of the graph that you want to export, click the gear icon and select Export as CSV.

-2. Select **Export as CSV**.
-The CSV file is saved onto your local machine.
+The CSV file is saved to your local computer.